 8 October 2021

 From 4am on Monday, 11 October, Tanzania is no longer on the UK’s so-called ‘red list’ of countries.
 This means that you no longer need to quarantine at your own expense on returning from Tanzania.
 Please visit the relevant Tanzania page on the Foreign office website for details of the current restrictions in place for travellers returning to the UK from Tanzania.

 WHAT ARE THE RULES FOR TRAVELLERS TO TANZANIA

 The current COVID rules for travellers to Tanzania is as follows:

 - All passengers travelling to Tanzania must complete an online Traveller’s Surveillance Form.
 This form must be submitted no more than 24 hours before arrival.

-STEPS YOU NEED TO TAKE IN ORDER TO DEPART TANZANIA:
+STEPS YOU NEED TO TAKE IN ORDER TO DEPART TANZANIA

-So far the while testing process has, in our experience, been pretty smooth and all of our climbers have received their test results within 48 hours of taking the test, and so have been able to fly home.
+So far the while testing process has, in our experience, been pretty smooth.
+Indeed, all of our climbers have received their test results within 48 hours of taking the test, and so have been able to fly home.
 But you do need to remember, at least if you’re booking your trip for this year, to build in a few days after your trek and before flying home to give yourself time to take the test, and get the result.

 Fully vaccinated travellers

 What if I am fully vaccinated.
 Do I still need to take these tests?
 Please see the 1 November bulletin, above.
 The answer depends on who you’re flying with.
 It also depends the country you’re flying from (and back to).